-- 8. Identifyl the customer requirements with the help of refrigerator as example, - 9.
-How concepts evaluation can be done using Pugh's evaluation matrix.
+- 14. (a) Identifyl the customer requirements with the help of refrigerator as example, 8 - 15. (a) How concepts evaluation can be done using Pugh's evaluation matrix.
 Compare Pugh's evaluation matrix with the decision matrix.

-- 10. List the different methods in which the prototype of a product can be generated and tested. - 11.
-Design a device/machine that will crush aluminum cans.
+- 16. (a) List the different methods in which the prototype of a product can be generated and tested. - 17. (a) Design a device/machine that will crush aluminum cans.
 The device must be fully automatic.
 The device should switch on automatically, crush the can automatically, eject the crushed can automatically and switch off automatically.

-12. Design a new shopping cart that can be used primarily in grocery stores.
+18. (a) Design a new shopping cart that can be used primarily in grocery stores.
 The shopping cart should solve the common problems in the available carts.
 There is a tendency to conserve parking space by not designating a return cart area.
 Leaving cart in the parking lots may lead to serious accidents and car damage.
 Many customers do not fill their carts when shopping; however, they do not like to carry baskets.
 Other customers like to sort products as they shop.

-B24MC1L01 YOGA AND SPORTS L Т Р S CREDIT YEAR OF INTRODUCTION 0 1 1 1 P/F 2024
+B24MC1L01 Yoga and Sports L Т Р S CREDIT YEAR OF INTRODUCTION 0 1 1 1 P/F 2024

 This course enables the learners to understand how to attain physical fitness, mental well-being, and holistic growth through the combined benefits of yoga and sports.
-The topics covered in this course are Yoga Lifestyle Physical fitness, wellness and exercise programmes, First aid and Postures nutrition.
+The topics covered in this course are Yoga & Lifestyle Physical fitness, wellness and exercise programmes, First aid and Postures & nutrition.
 This course helps the students to develop appreciation of physical activity as a lifetime pursuit and a means to better health.

 CO 1 Demonstrate the need of physical activities and Yoga for the strength, flexibility, and relaxation of mind and body.
 (Cognitive Knowledge Level :Apply) CO 2 Use scientific principles of exercise and training in daily routine.
-(Cognitive Knowledge Level :Apply) CO 3 Apply first aid promptly and appropriately whenever and wherever the need arises.(Cognitive Knowledge Level :Apply) CO 4 Understand the importance of postures and nutrition (Cognitive Knowledge Level :Understand)
+(Cognitive Knowledge Level :Apply) CO 3 Apply first aid promptly and appropriately whenever and wherever the need arises.(Cognitive Knowledge Level :Apply) CO 4 Identify the importance of the components of health-related fitness (Cognitive Knowledge Level : Understand) CO 5 Understand the importance of postures and nutrition (Cognitive Knowledge Level :Understand)

-PO

-1 2 3 4 5 6 7 8 9 10 11 12
+PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO 8 PO 9 PO 10 PO 11 PO 12

 CO 1 2 3 2 2

 CO 2 3 3 2 2

 CO 3 2 3 3 3 2

 CO 4 3 3 2 2

+CO 5 3 3 2 2